frabervo/Programming/README.md

 ## Odrner

-The python folder contains the learning material for Python.
+The python folder contains the learning material for Python search as python projects.